So, you want to become an expat?

 Do you want a particular destination or a particular company?
 (Not all companies have offices in every city, right?)

 You do not send a résumé, you send your CV.
 They’re close, but not the same thing.
-A CV is shorter (1 page, max 2), can be more personal (married? age?, a picture??), strictly chronological, and focuses on education.
+A CV is usually longer than a résumé.
+While the résumé is 1 page, max 2, the CV can be much longer, including any publications, presentations and other accomplishments you can list.
+More over, the CV usually includes personal information (married? age?, a picture??), is strictly chronological, and focuses on education.
 Compared to American résumés, a CV is less of a self-marketing tool, and more an autobiography.

 People with special trades, e.g. plumbers and electricians, will likely need to apply for trades licenses, perhaps apprentice first to gain local experience.
 Else, tradesmen can work by word of mouth (without license) = riskier, but better pay in the end.